Urghh… I don’t like this blog but that’s not going to stop me from writing it.

 Asking for forgiveness is one thing–but when we ask forgiveness too often, we suggest to others that we need to be scolded because we did something wrong.

 It might be difficult for some of us to let go of this bad habit at first (me included), but be brave and keep gradually practicing in your email inbox.
-When you say “sorry” all the time, change it into something that doesn’t involve any apology–like saying, “what I meant was.”
+When you say “sorry” all the time, change it into something that doesn’t involve any apology–like saying, “Could you clarify x.”
 This way, your words won’t come out as apologies anymore.

 - Dont say sorry, say thank you.
 E.g. instead of saying “Sorry for being late”, say “Thank you for waiting for me”.
 (Obviously, if you made someone wait for a substantial amount of time, it is possibly better to apologise but a couple of mins don’t mean anything!)